jwalkerbg/timers/README.md

 ## Introduction

 This module defines various types of timers that may be used for measuring single time intervals or for triggering events at even time intervals.
-Some of the the timers are more complex - they can count forward and backward and this way to participate in simulating physical processes - par example heating and cooling of an electronic unit.
+Some of the timers are more complex - they can count forward and backward and this way to participate in simulating physical processes - par example heating and cooling of an electronic unit.
 Most complex timers are capable to produce bursts of impulses.

-All of the timers depend on the system real time clock (**RTC**).
+All of the timers depend on the system real-time clock (**RTC**).
 The **RTC** usually uses one of the microcontroller's embedded timers which is configured to make interrupts at even intervals (2.5ms to 10ms are reasonable values).
 The interval **RTC** ticks (the interrupts of embedded timer happen) is named **RTC_TICK**.

 The timers can be defined with various lengths of the counters.
-They can measure short time intervals and in such cases they can be defined with `uint8_t` counters.
-For longer intervals `uint16_t` or even `uint32_t` can be used.
+They can measure short time intervals and in such cases, they can be defined with `uint8_t` counters.
+For longer intervals, `uint16_t` or even `uint32_t` can be used.
 Each timer has `DEFINE` and `EXTERN` macros that declare and define timer's variables.
 These macros accept as an argument an integral `unsigned` type (`uint8_t`, `uint16_t`, `uint24_t` (in **XC8**), `uint32_t` etc) that is the type of the counters.
 All other macros that manipulate the timers do not use a time argument.
-Thus, it is very easy to change the type of a timer to a shorter or longer one if needed.
+Thus, it is very easy to change the type of timer to a shorter or longer one if needed.

-The module is created and tested for usage in embedded projects with Microchip's **PIC12** and **PIC16** families.
-Without or with little adaptations, it may be extended to the other **PIC** families or other microcontrolers, or why not to be used in desktop applications.
+The module is created and tested for use in embedded projects with Microchip's **PIC12** and **PIC16** families.
+Without or with little adaptations, it may be extended to the other **PIC** families or other microcontrollers, or why not to be used in desktop applications.

 ## Files.